mulesoft/api-designer/README.md

 [![DevDependency Status](https://david-dm.org/mulesoft/api-designer/dev-status.png)](https://david-dm.org/mulesoft/api-designer#info=devDependencies)

 This is a standalone/embeddable editor for [RAML](http://raml.org) (Restful Api Modeling language) written in JavaScript.
+It's a fork with a file system persistence.

 ## Build and Run